-Tying It All Together
+Section 4 Tying It All Together

-Section 4: Tying It All Together
+Section 4 Tying It All Together

 Companies that may have pleaded ignorance in the past can no longer do so as it relates to what employees want in talent management.
-The message is clearer than ever-employees care about their work and want to advance-and employers must act on this if they hope to keep employees from leaving for perceived better opportunity elsewhere.
+The message is clearer than ever: Employees care about their work and want to advance, and employers must address this if they hope to keep employees from leaving for a perceived better opportunity elsewhere.
 To attract and keep top talent, HR leaders can remember what resonates most with employees:

-1) The work itself
+1. The work itself

 Time and again, employees reiterate the importance of the actual work they do.
-To align expectations of the scope of work for a given role, provide company context and practical examples during interview discussion of the job description.
-As you keep defined job duties in mind, also recognize flexibility in the work environment matters.
-Beyond working remotely, employees also want to be able to disconnect in order to have work-life balance.
+To align expectations of the scope of work for a given role, employers should provide company context and practical examples during interview discussions of the job description.
+Additionally, HR leaders can help their managers tie the work to the overall corporate mission to ensure that it has meaning for employees.

-2) Clear expectations from and a strong relationship with direct managers
+2. Clear expectations from and a strong relationship with direct managers